MLK’s message – “Be an Agitator!”

 In an echo of his own march from Selma to Montgomery in 1965, he would be mobilizing new armies of protest against the diehard politicians in a dozen states working to repress the vote of blacks, Latinos and Native Americans with photo ID laws that fall hardestn minorities.

-He would be calling for marches against murderous violence of police toward blacks; for protests against dark money, against the damaging and corrosive effect of billionaire and corporate riches dominating elections and capturing control of Washington; for mass movements to stop politicians from rigging elections to keep themselves in office by shaping election district maps into power monopolies that deny the opposition any chance and deny voters real choice in elections.
+He would be calling for marches against murderous violence of police toward blacks; for egregious economic inequality that impoverishes too many minority families; for the disproportionate toll of black victims of the coronavirus; for protests against the damaging and corrosive effect of billionaire and corporate riches dominating elections and capturing control of Washington; for mass movements to stop politicians from rigging elections to keep themselves in office by shaping election district maps into power monopolies that deny the opposition any chance and deny voters real choice in elections.

 People Power on the Move-

-Well, the word is out.
-People Power is already on the move.
-New generations have discovered the electricity of grass roots civic action, from the women’s marches to the student March for Our Lives to teacher strikes to citizen demands for political reform.
-Americans are fed up with a broken political system, fed up with waiting for Washington to fix things and they have finally realized that if WeThePeople want reform, it’s Up to Us to do it.
+Well, People Power is already on the move.
+New generations have discovered the electricity of grass roots civic action, from the student March for Our Lives to teacher strikes and women’s marches to the burgeoning tsunami of worldwide protests set off by Georgie Floyd anguished plea, “I cannot breathe,” and a long line of police killings.
+Strong majorities of whites as well as blacks and minorities are fed up with systemic racism and a broken political system that has so far failed to restore basic fairness and civic justice.
+Many americans have finally realized that if WeThePeople want reform, it’s Up to Us to do it.

 In 2018, the most earth-shaking citizen revolts were mounted against partisan gerrymandering in Colorado, Michigan, Missouri and Utah.
 To stop politicians from rigging elections, voters in those states passed laws to set up independent, trans-partisan commissions or neutral experts, to make elections fairer.
 In Ohio, voters adopted a measure that blocks partisan gerrymandering by requiring a bipartisan vote in the legislature.